DataDog/hiring-engineers/answers.md

 server could be reduced to hours.

-And within the past few years, with automation tools layered atop virtualized infrastructure, new environments can be tilted up in minutes.
+And within the past few years, with automation tools layered atop virtualized infrastructure, new environments can be tilted up in minutes. ...And that's just the value from the perspective of time-to-readiness for a system.
+There's a whole other dimenion of value in terms of number of environments supportable per unit of electricity, cooling capacity, and floorspace.
+That's a story for another day.

 The future is awesome.